Health Food Radar

 You’ll be using the same pan.
 For the spinach portion of this dish, I use a container of baby Spinach — the usual clamshell container you get in the supermarket.
 Keep in mind that once it is cooked, that clamshell will end up being about a fistful of spinach; not much.
 So, if you love spinach like I do, you might want to get more.

 Add the remaining olive oil (about 1 tablespoon) to the pan, raise the heat to medium and stir in the spinach until wilted — 3 to 5 minutes.
 Add a pinch of salt and pepper and stir.
 Set aside.
+For enhanced flavor, consider adding fresh cilantro to the dish.

 Assemble Your Super Food Medley

 Take the sweet potatoes out of the oven and let them cool a bit.
+Stuffed sweet potatoes are a great versatile and customizable meal option.

 On two shallow bowls or plates, slice the sweet potatoes in half, drizzle with olive oil and add salt and pepper to taste.
 Ladle a half cup of black beans over the sweet potato and place the sauteed spinach on the side.
 Your sweet potato, black bean, and spinach medley is almost complete.
+For extra flavor, consider adding a dash of hot sauce to give the dish a mild spice.

 For the final touch, you’re going to be adding a crumble of Queso Fresco cheese over the top of the sweet potato and black beans.
 Garnish with chopped parsley, a squeeze of lime, and a pinch of Aleppo pepper flakes.
 Then, sprinkle on salted roasted pumpkin seeds for texture and crunch.
 Get creative and add your own toppings!